Is It IBS, SIBO, or Histamine Intolerance? A Symptom Comparison

 Histamine intolerance isn't a carbohydrate problem.
 It's a chemical problem.

 Histamine is a signaling molecule your body makes and stores in mast cells.
 It's also in food, especially foods that have aged, fermented, or sat around.
 Two enzymes break it down: DAO (diamine oxidase) in the gut and HNMT (histamine N-methyltransferase) inside cells.
-When DAO activity is low, or when you eat a big histamine load, the bucket overflows and you get symptoms.
+When DAO activity is low, or when you eat a big histamine load, the bucket overflows and symptoms kick in.

-The foundational review on this is Maintz and Novak (2007) in the American Journal of Clinical Nutrition.
-They laid out how low DAO plus histamine-rich food leads to diarrhea, headache, flushing, hives, congestion, and low blood pressure, essentially a system-wide allergic-feeling reaction that isn't a true allergy.
+The foundational review on this (Maintz and Novak, American Journal of Clinical Nutrition) laid out how low DAO plus histamine-rich food leads to diarrhea, headache, flushing, hives, congestion, and low blood pressure, a system-wide allergic-feeling reaction that isn't a true allergy.

 Classic trigger foods.
 Aged cheeses, cured and smoked meats, fermented foods (sauerkraut, kombucha, kimchi), wine and beer, vinegar, canned fish, leftovers more than a day old, tomatoes, spinach, eggplant, avocado, and certain fruits.
 Freshness matters: the same piece of fish can be tolerated when just cooked and cause a reaction as a leftover.

 The giveaway.
 Reactions often come on faster than a typical IBS flare, sometimes within the first hour after a meal, and they aren't limited to the gut.
 You get the headache, the flush across the cheeks and chest, the runny nose, the itchy skin, maybe a racing heart.
-If that sounds familiar, histamine is worth investigating even if you already have an IBS diagnosis.
+If that pattern sounds familiar, histamine is worth investigating even alongside an existing IBS diagnosis.

 Symptom comparison table